Global (Distributive) Justice

 - Wenar, L. (2008).
 Property rights and the resource curse.
 Philosophy & Public Affairs, 36(1), 2–32.

 - Ypi, L. (2012).
 Global justice and avant-garde political agency.
-Oxford: Oxford University Press.
+Oxford, UK: Oxford University Press.